zowe/docs-site/docs/user-guide/configure-certificates.md

 As a system administrator, review this article to learn about the key concepts of Zowe certificates, and options for certificate configuration.

-Zowe uses a certificate to encrypt data for communication across secure sockets.
-The certificate used is specified in the `zowe.certificates` section of the `zowe.yaml` file.
-Certificates can either be a `PKCS12` certificate held in a USS keystore `.p12` file, or a `JCERACKS` certificate held in a key ring.
+Zowe uses digital certificates to verify the identity and subsequently establish an encrypted network connection between applications using the Secure Sockets Layer/Transport Layer Security (SSL/TLS) protocol.
+The certificate needs to be stored together with belonging private key either in the SAF key ring or in the `PKCS12` java keystore.

 Zowe provides the ability to generate a certificate using the `zwe init certificate` command.
 Zowe can also be configured to use an existing certificate provided by the security team in a z/OS customer shop.